d2si/sovereign-keys/README.md

     cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
     aws cloudhsmv2 create-hsm --cluster-id $cluster_id --availability-zone $(aws ec2 describe-availability-zones --output text --query "AvailabilityZones[0].RegionName")b
     ```
-12. Reconfigure SSL (doc ref: [AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started-ssl.html)) to create a new client certificate and key.
-It **IS mandatory** for `Sovereign Keys` to work even if the CloudHSM documentation deems it optional:
+12. Create a client certificate and key that will be signed by the `customerCA.crt` created at step 4.
+It **IS mandatory** for `Sovereign Keys` to use a client certificate when connecting to its backend HSMs:
     ```sh
     openssl genrsa -out ssl-client.key 2048
     ```